 THE DIVINE WORKING OF THE HOLY SPIRIT YIELDS CHRISTLIKE FRUIT

-“The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
-Against such things there is no law.” – Galatians 5:22-23 –
+“The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.” – Galatians 5:22-23 –

-The apostle Paul is describing the noblest of Christian character… the triumph of our spiritual journey.
-All these attributes are embodied in our Savior Jesus… the culmination and perfection of Christian character.
+The apostle Paul is here describing the most noble of Spirit attributes… the triumph of our spiritual journey.
+All these attributes are embodied in our Savior Jesus who is the culmination and perfection of Christian character.
 It is only by the divine working of the Holy Spirit within us that we can even come close to resembling our Lord.

 The first three fruits – love – joy – peace – are attributes of our Spirit life… our heart’s belief.
 These overriding three form the foundation of our faith.
 All stem from our closeness to God… our relationship with Him.
 The nearer we abide with Him, the more His nature forms our nature… our Christlike countenance… that manifests in every area of our lives.

-† Love – The paramount Christian attribute that encompasses all the rest.
-Our loving God pours His love into our hearts… a love so profound that permeates our entire being.
+† Love – This is the paramount Christian attribute that encompasses all the rest.
+Our loving God pours His love into our hearts… a love so profound that it permeates our entire being.
 This love is genuine, unselfish affection and concern given unconditionally, irrespective of merit.
 To be so loved gives us the ability to pour love into our world.

 † Joy – When God’s love radiates into our lives, we experience His holy joy… a brightness, a cheerful spirit, a gladness and thankfulness of heart quite apart from circumstances that surround us.
-Like rays of sunshine that warm us within and shine forth into our world, brightening the lives of others.
+His love and joy are like rays of sunshine that warm us within and shine forth into our world, brightening the lives of others.

 † Peace – When God’s love dwells in our hearts, we experience His peace… the inner contentment and serenity of soul that comes from living in His favor.
 A calm demeanor and tranquil spirit that emits peacefulness to our world.
 Trouble may be present… yet the everpresence of God prevails.